Lorinseria

 The sterile fronds are 40–60 cm long, and the fertile fronds 50–70 cm long.

 It is superficially similar to Onoclea sensibilis and sometimes confused with it.

 Distribution and habitat

 This species is native to the southeast United States, but ranges all the way up the East Coast of the United States and Canada to southern Nova Scotia.
 It favors moist, sandy, acid soils, and has appeared in areas in the interior of the US around acid mine seeps, thus being one of the few species to benefit from acid mine drainage.

+Conservation

+Habitat loss and degradation harm the netted chain fern.
+This species is presumed to be extirpated from Michigan and may be extirpated from Maine according to NatureServe.